HHRy/prawn-graph/README.md

 An extension for the [prawn pdf library][5] which adds the ability to draw graphs (or charts if you perfer) in PDF documents.

-If you're looking for the current stable released version of prawn-graph (0.0.4) - check out the stable branch.
-Just remmeber that this is not supported by the latest version of prawn and probably shouldn't be used.
+<span style="display: block; padding: 0.5em; color: #F9EBEA; font-weight: bold; text-align: center; border:1px solid #A93226; background-color:#CD6155;">**If you're looking for the current stable released version of prawn-graph (0.0.4) - check out the stable branch.
+Just
+remmeber that this is not supported by the latest version of prawn and probably shouldn't be used.**</span>

 Because Prawn::Graph only uses the native PDF drawing functions exposed by Prawn, it removes the need to depend on projects like Gruff to generate heavy PNG / JPG images of such graphs and charts and then include